spolu/node-shell/README.md

 for the current platform and replaces the default app by a wrapper that exposes the `atom-shell` API through RPC on unix domain sockets.

-Using the `node-shell` library, node apps can create GUI windows powered by the `atom-shell` API, that work cross-platform.
+Using the `node-shell` library, node apps can create native apps powered by `atom-shell`, without the need to rebuild native addons against new binaries, straight out of nodeJS.

 ### List of apps/modeuls using `node-shell`